pactus-project/pactus.org/docs/run/how-to-cli.md

 After syncing with the test net, you need to send a [bond transaction](../learn/transaction/bond) to bond some of your tokens as stake and enter the validator pool.
 If you don't have any token yet, don't worry.
 There is a gentlemen agreement between validators in the network to let new validators join the validator pool.
-Just post your validator's public key in Zarb groups like [Discord](https://discord.gg/zPqWqV85ch), [Reddit](https://www.reddit.com/r/zarb) or [Telegram](https://t.me/zarbblockchain).
+Just post your validator's public key in Pactus groups like [Discord](https://discord.gg/zPqWqV85ch), [Reddit](https://www.reddit.com/r/zarb) or [Telegram](https://t.me/zarbblockchain).